 Best Time to Visit Siena, Italy

-Although the summer is the most popular time to visit Siena, we don’t recommend it.
+Although the summer is the most popular time to take a Siena vacation, we don’t recommend it.
 Not only is the town crushed with other tourists, but the weather can be stifling hot.

-Fall can be a fabulous time to visit Siena.
+Fall can be a fabulous time to go to Siena.
 The temperatures begin to cool and autumn marks harvest season.

 Winters can be cold, but we imagine spending Christmas in Siena would be magical.
 It could also fit in nicely with some of the other Best Christmas Places in Europe!

-Still, we believe spring is the best time to go to Siena, Italy.
+Still, we believe spring is the best time to go to Siena.
 The weather is warm, but not hot.
-Plus, there are fewer crowds and better hotel prices than in the summertime.
+Plus, there are fewer crowds and lower prices!

-Siena can be reached by bus or train.
+Without a car, Siena can be reached by bus, train or private driver.
 The closest airport to Siena is in Florence (FLR).
 Other airports in the region are Perugia, Pisa, Bologna and Rome.

 The distance between Florence and Siena is 55 miles and the two are well-connected.
 The close proximity and options for transit make it rather easy to plan a day trip from Florence to Siena.